Superficially Spreading Keloids

-As keloid grows over time, they can expand and involve large areas of the skin.
+Superficially spreading keloids are those that gradually spread and involve large areas of the skin.
+As keloids grow over time, they can expand and involve large areas of the skin.
 The rate of growth of keloids and the extent of skin involvement is keloid patients is dictated by several factors.
-The most important factor that determines the extent of skin involvement is the "genetics" of the illness.
-Patients with the more severe form of this disorder will have several keloids that grow fast and become larger in a short period of time.
-This is in contrast with those who only develop one or few small lesions.
+The most important factor that determines the extent of skin involvement is the underlying genetics of the illness.
+Patients with severe form of keloid disorder will have several keloids that grow fast and become larger in a short period of time.
+This is in contrast with those who genetically have a mild form of keloid disorder and only develop one or a few small lesions in their lifetime.

-The next most important factor that determines the rate of growth and shape of a keloid, is the "surgical intervention".
-Almost all patients with very bad cases of keloids are those who have had a prior keloid removal surgery.
-As wider and larger portions of skin are removed, keloidal wound healing will result in the formation of very large keloids.
+The next most important factor that determines the rate of growth and shape of a keloid, is surgical intervention.
+Almost all patients who genetically have inherited a bad case of the disease will develop very large keloids after surgery.